Ask your plant question

 Examine plants before you buy.
 Check out the both sides of the leaves and axils at the nursery.
 You're not trying for a perfect plant because some leaf browning or yellowing or spots is often natural but you sure can avoid bringing home unwanted pests

-Another good safety rule is to wash new plants before placing them into your home.
+Another good safety rule is to wash new plants (outdoors) before taking them into your home.
 Nurseries and retailers would never knowingly sell you infested plants, but it does happen

 A third safety rule is to gently un-pot your new plant to examine the soil and roots.
 For example, here in South Florida, ants in pots are pretty common.
-Do this examination at the nursery or retail garden center so you don't bring home problem plants.
-If you're buying from a local nursery, ask the people there to un-pot your plant
+Do this examination at the nursery or retail garden center so you don't bring home problems lurking in the soil.
+If you're buying from a local nursery, ask the people there to un-pot your plant.
+Watch therm do it so you learn how

 Plant diseases are not generally seen indoors.
 In humid conditions or excess water, fungus can become a problem.
 Indoors for fungus, you can use Captan fungicide